AnshulAwasthi21/Containerization/README.md

 - **`compose/` (planned)** → Docker Compose stacks for local multi-service setups.
 - **`k8s/` (planned)** → Kubernetes manifests / Helm charts.

-> Keep experiments in `docker/`, and put real services in `apps/`.
+> Keeping experiments in `docker/`, and putting real services in `apps/`.
 This separation keeps the repo tidy and avoids mixing throwaway examples with production-like code.

 ---